KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 •	Instructions for Selenium and Webdriver configuration are here - I recommend adding Selenium and Webdriver files to Python installation folder, otherwise PATH variable has to be set also for them.

-•	html-testRunner can be installed by simple command in cmd: pip install html-testRunner.
+•	html-testRunner can be installed by simple command in cmd: <pip install html-testRunner>.

 •	PyCharm is available here.